 7. You’re spending too much time on email.

-A study carried out by Contatta using statistics from McKinsey and the U.S. Bureau of Labor Statistics found that Americans spend 13 hours per work week reading and responding to email, compared to 18.3 hours on job-specific tasks.
-Last year, a separate study by technology market research firm Radicati found that workers receive an average of 120 emails a day.
+Americans spend 7.4 hours per weekday reading and responding to email, 3.3 hours of which is personal.
+Last year, a separate study by technology market research firm Radicati found that workers receive an average of 121 emails a day.

 Many people respond to emails or may feel pressure to respond to emails as they arrive, yet the costs of multitasking have been shown to decrease efficiency and even IQ points, according to one University of London study.

-Fix: Get savvy about which emails need to be responded to or even read at all by enabling Google's tabbed inbox to auto-sort mass mail such as travel itineraries or promos, or download a mail organization add-on for other email services.
+Fix: Get savvy about which emails need to be responded to or even read at all by enabling Google's tabbed inbox to auto-sort mass mail such as travel itineraries or promos, or download a mail organization add-on for other email services, like Unroll.me .

 If you use Gmail, an add-on called Inbox Pause can remove the distracting trigger of a new email by freezing the flow of incoming messages for a time period of your choosing.
 When you get around to dealing with it, take this simple mantra from Alphabet executive chairman Eric Schmidt: last in, first out.
 Deal with the most recent emails first.
 Older emails may contain outdated information or already have been dealt with.